izzy1090/searching-reddit/README.md

 # searching-reddit

-If you would like to use the search engine via the web, please visit the below URL, enter keyword(s) into the search bar at the top and press the 'enter' / 'return':
+If you would like to use the search engine via the web, please visit the below URL, enter keyword(s) into the search bar at the top and press 'enter' / 'return':

 https://searchingreddit.vercel.app/